 Asian New Zealand Artist Hui 2017, faciltated by Amy Weng and hosted at Te Tuhi, Auckland 8 July 2017.
 Photograph by Kerry Ann Lee

-AAAH2018 will be taking place this year from 3 - 23 September in Wellington, Aotearoa and hosted by Massey University College of Creative Arts (CoCA) and National Museum Te Papa Tongarewa.
-All welcome.
+AAAH2018 took place in Wellington, Aotearoa, throughout the month of September and was hosted by Massey University College of Creative Arts (CoCA) and National Museum Te Papa Tongarewa.

 Special thanks to our partners: Creative New Zealand, Wellington City Council, Chinese Poll Tax Heritage Trust, Asia New Zealand Foundation, Wellington Access Radio 106.1FM, Toi Pōneke Arts Centre, Te Tuhi, ST Paul Street AUT, Hainamana, Meanwhile Gallery, Enjoy Public Art Gallery, Blue Oyster Project Space, Pyramid Club, Big Thumb Restaurant & Carol Coutts Chartered Accountant

-More Huì information, news and programme details can be found on this website.
+More Huì information and news can be found on this website.
 To keep up to date join our mailing list.
 If you have any questions please contact us at: email@example.com